 What is it that makes natto so special?

-Dr. Hiyosuki Sumi discovered it when trying to find a way to naturally dissolve blood clots.
+Dr. Hiroyuki Sumi discovered it when trying to find a way to naturally dissolve blood clots.
 Blood clots impact more than 600,000 Americans each year.
 On average, one person every minute is diagnosed with a blood clot and the American Journal of Preventative Medicine and other leading journals report that one person every six minutes will die from blood clots.

 Blood clots restrict blood flow to our organs and tissues, especially those that are the furthest from the heart like our hands and feet.
 Symptoms associated with blood clots include cold hands & feet, joint pain & swelling, cognition decline, digestive issues, and more.